The most important step in product customization: thinking.

 Walk, run, fly.

-The transition from mass production to mass customization can seem as forbidding as the road to Mt.
+The transition from mass production to product customization can seem as forbidding as the road to Mt.
 Doom in the Lord of the Rings.
 It’s certainly not without its risks.
-But if you view the journey as a series of smaller steps, and spend adequate time at the outset understanding where you are and where you want to go, you’ll be more likely to make the shift to mass customization without wasting money and suffering catastrophic mistakes.
+But if you view the journey as a series of smaller steps, and spend adequate time at the outset understanding where you are and where you want to go, you’ll be more likely to make the shift to product customization without wasting money and suffering catastrophic mistakes.

 Want to learn more?
 Please contact us.
 We are here to help!